SainsburyWellcomeCentre/neuriteTracer/README.md

 * Switch to `delete` mode in the GUI (or press `ctrl-d`).
 * Clicking will remove the node nearest to the mouse cursor.
 * To remove all nodes downstream of particular node, press `shift` + `ctrl` and click.
+* The tree is auto-saved before this operation is performed and the location of the auto-save printed to screen.

+### Changing the parent of a node
+You can change the parent of a node in the event of a mistake during tacing
+* Switch to `add` mode in the GUI (or press `ctrl-a`).
+* Select the node you wish to reassign by holding down `alt` and moving the red marker to that node.
+* Now `shift` + `ctrl` + click on the node you want to be the new parent of this selected node.
+* The operation is automatically aborted if performing it will destroy the integrity of the tree (e.g. you can't turn a node's child into its parent).
+* The tree is auto-saved before the parent change this operation is performed and the location of the auto-save printed to screen.

 ### Keyboard shortcuts: